Experience the Real Fiji with a Fiji Village Stay

 4. Remote Outer Island Paradise Homestay

 On an island just off the shores of Taveuni, Fiji’s “Garden Island”, this Airbnb homestay gets you immersed in the life of a small Fijian fishing village of around 100 people.
 Enjoy meals with your family hosts throughout your stay and treat yourself to something special with your hosts, such as a fishing trip or an island excursion.
-There’s lots happening in the village that you can join in such as drinking kava, go snorkelling or your host can even organise camping on your own private island.
+There are lots happening in the village that you can join in such as drinking kava, go snorkelling or your host can even organise camping on your own private island.

 5. Amele’s Secret Getaway Homestay